jarviscanada/jarvis_data_eng_AndrewChew/README.md

 ## Professional Experiences

 **Junior Software & Data Engineer, Jarvis Consulting Group (2021-present)**: Develop software using the SDLC process in an agile work environment, delivering high-quality products.
+Spearheaded daily scrum meetings as team lead for a sprint.

 **Produce Clerk Part-Time, Loblaw Companies Limited (2016-present)**: Advise customers on over 400 products leading to improved customer satisfaction.
 Effectively handle conflict resolution in a sensitive and professional manner ensuring safety in the workplace.
 Train new employees for day-to-day operations.
 Successfully completed diversity training.